zhouyan/vSMC/doc/main.markdown

 - `Random123_INC_PATH`: `C:/Program Files/Random123/include`
 - `TBB_INC_PATH`: `C:/Program Files/TBB/include`
 - `TBB_LIB_PATH`: `C:/Program Files/TBB/lib/intel64/vc10`
+- `TBB_DLL_PATH`: `C:/Program Files/TBB/bin/intel64/vc10`

-The last one will change depending on the system and compiler, for example with MSVC 2008 on a 32-bit system it will be `C:/Program Files/TBB/lib/ia32/vc9`.
+The last two will change depending on the system and compiler, for example with MSVC 2008 on a 32-bit system `TBB_LIB_PATH` will be `C:/Program Files/TBB/lib/ia32/vc9`.
+However so far this library only works with MSVC 2010, due to problems with [Random123][Random123].
+(Well, one can only blame Microsoft for not implement `stdint.h` in MSVC 2008, even after almost 10 years of C99 released.)

 # Tested compilers